 Internationally, Alicia has worked with the United Nations at the International Criminal Tribunal for the Former Yugoslavia, located in The Hague.
 She has also worked alongside a team of legal counsel to the National Democratic Front of the Philippines (NDF), focusing on human rights and identity-based issues related to the peace negotiations between the NDF and the Government of the Philippines.
-Alicia has worked and presented in the Netherlands, Norway, Scotland, Switzerland, Kenya and the Philippines.

 Alicia is a Chartered Mediator with the ADR Institute of Canada and has an LL.M. in Alternative Dispute Resolution from Osgoode Hall Law School, a Masters in Conflict Studies and Human Rights from the Netherlands, and certificates in Graduate Legal Studies, Civil Procedure, ADR, Advanced ADR, and Practical Ethics for Working Mediators.
 She is also a Fellow of the International Academy of Mediators and a Canadian representative to the Women Mediators across the Commonwealth network.
 She has authored articles on process design, dispute resolution, reconciliation and the mediation landscape in Canada.